 Family Food Patch

 Family Food Patch started in 2001 because of clearly identified issues and frustrations that parents in Tasmania expressed around feeding their children.
 They reported needing to know more about what a healthy diet for children is, how to manage fussy eaters, healthy and delicious snacks and lunchbox ideas, cooking nutritious family food on a budget, introducing solids and what drinks children should be having.
-In later years the physical activity needs of children, and fun ideas to get children active became a key issue identified as well.
+In later years the physical activity needs of children, and fun ideas to get children active and reducing screen time became a key issue identified as well.

 Who Are Family Food Educators?